owaish3301/iitbbs-NEO-Monitoring/readme.md

-# Cosmic Watch — Near-Earth Object Monitoring Platform
+# SkyNetics — Near-Earth Object Monitoring Platform

 A full-stack dashboard that pulls live asteroid data from NASA and turns it into something you can actually understand: risk scores, interactive 3D orbits, alerts